 Correcting your posture may involve more than just sitting and standing up straight

-Correcting your posture and the abnormal stresses involved is a simple matter of using hands on techniques to loosen specific stiff joints and tight muscles, whilst using precise strengthening exercises to shorten lengthened, weak muscles.
-In effect, your muscles are used like guywires as the exercises effect is to muscle bind you back into better alignment.
+Correcting your posture and the abnormal stresses involved is a simple matter of using hands-on techniques to loosen specific stiff joints and tight muscles, whilst using precise strengthening exercises to shorten lengthened, weak muscles.
+In effect, your muscles are used like guy wires as the effect of the exercises is to muscle bind you back into better alignment.

 Once gained, this new mobility and strength can then be incorporated with better awareness (reinforced with postural taping), to ensure that correct posture becomes a habit which is maintained over time.